-Since March, thousands of job applicants at Amtrak have been required to take an online cultural fit assessment that measures their personality traits, specifically those believed to be related to safety consciousness, customer awareness, integrity and ability to collaborate.
+In 2015, thousands of job applicants at Amtrak were required to take an online cultural fit assessment that measured their personality traits, specifically those believed to be related to safety consciousness, customer awareness, integrity and ability to collaborate.

 Those are the core attributes that the transportation agency is seeking as it looks to attract high-caliber newcomers to its workforce.

 “We have a lot of retirements coming up,” says